wolph/distraction-blocker/store/listing.md

 - Block selected site categories and custom rules, or allow only selected sites.
 - Choose Flexible, Friction, or Hard lock before each session.
 Friction can require a wait and typed confirmation.
 Hard lock cannot end early.
-- Stop fresh blocked navigations before page content renders.
+- Focus Lock checks top-level navigations and replaces blocked pages with its blocking surface.
 Already-open pages receive an in-place overlay and keep their form, scroll, and JavaScript state.
 - Earn pause time at a configurable rate and cap.
 Pause and one-site unlock actions use a deliberation gate.
 - Run manual, cycling, or scheduled sessions and inspect session and blocking records in Statistics.